Present edition: 1st part: 26 September 2016 – 9 June 2017 / 2nd part: September 2017 – June 2018 ··

 Educational infrastructures of IAMZ

-The information is available under the section Surrounding area and services on IAMZ’s website.
+The information is available under the section Area and services on IAMZ’s website.

 Educational infrastructures in other institutions in the Campus of Aula Dei